 As early as in the 1990’s, geoengineer Anders Ullberg questioned the traditional method used by the mining industry to map minerals and elements in rock.
 Ullberg believed the process to be ineffective and have too much of an ecological footprint.
 In addition, only a small portion of each drill sample was analysed.
 During the 2000’s, Ullberg and his business partner, radiology professor Ragnar Kullenberg, devoted themselves to developing X-ray technology that would make mapping faster, contain more information and be more environmentally sustainable.
-But it wasn’t until 2010 that Ullberg and Kullenberg patented their technology.
-The same year, Kevin Rebenius was brought in, and Orexplore was founded.
+2010 Ullberg and Kullenberg patented their technology.
+The same year Orexplore was founded and Kevin Rebenius was brought in as CEO.

 Data-rich block models

 Orexplore’s process would revolutionise the value chain by providing continuous high-resolution unbiased mineral information in near real-time.
 With access to more information, the mine can make more informed decisions, dynamically plan drill holes where they add most value, and resource models can be made more accurate using data-rich block models.
 Apart from the aim to increase mining operation’s profits, an improved mining process leads to a smaller environmental footprint.
 However, in the beginning of the 2010’s, the available instruments were not powerful enough to detect gold in a drill sample at the required speed.
 Instead, the company re-focused and started developing a machine for the base metal industry, mapping minerals and elements, being within reach for the technology at the time.